By Mandy Kendall

 Until next time.

-Mandy Kendall operates Health Connective in South Lake Tahoe, which aligns wellness seekers with their ideal wellness provider.
-If you have questions, would like some advice, or would like to request some Qwik-e tips on any health and well-being topic, drop her an email at email@example.com or keep an eye out on Lake Tahoe News for regular Qwik-e tips on how to make healthy changes one Quick and Easy step at a time.
+Mandy Kendall operates Health Connective in South Lake Tahoe.
+If you have any questions, would like some advice, or would like to request some Qwik-e tips on any health and wellbeing topic, please feel free to drop me an email at email@example.com, visit us on Facebook, or keep an eye out on Lake Tahoe News for regular Qwik-e tips on how to make healthy changes one Quick and Easy step at a time.